-If you’re wondering how to lose weight without dieting I’m guessing it’s because you’ve tried one or more diets in the past and after days, weeks or months of feeling deprived you ended back where you started.
+You’re wondering how to lose weight without dieting.
+I’m guessing it’s because you’ve tried one or more diets in the past and after days, weeks or months of feeling deprived you ended back where you started.

 Whatever the reason that made you quit your diet is, let me assure you that you are not alone.